Glimmers of the Radiant Real

 The artists and works featured in the exhibition use a variety of materials to generate these surface effects, from glass to gold, foil, plastic, and pearls.
 Each material has its own qualities of shine and reflection, and each combination of qualities reacts with a work’s source and subject to yield a different effect: gilded insect wings sketch a house’s morbid geography, material treatments upend expectations of form and colour, and dollar-store detritus, sunk in resin, seems to glow behind glass.
 For the viewer, the result is a combination of material familiarity and perceptual distortion.

 In video, sculpture, painting, drawing, and installation, these works invite us to transform as they do, through interactions with surfaces that dazzle, using light to obscure or fracture the images and clarity we expect.
 They answer a craving for radiance, a desire to be like them, shining and seemingly limitless.
 They offer the promise of the object made new, but even if they speak in the same material language of the glittering and the precious, the modern, and the transcendent, they speak its opposite, too, a language of obscurity and disappearance, complicating the shining and ideal.
 They layer the surface substances that gloss the world we know, offering glimmers of a radiant reality where light becomes, not truth illuminated, but something else.

 For more information about the artists, events and the exhibition’s tour, please visit the exhibition website and follow the exhibition on Instagram @radiantreal.

-For more information, contact Abby Vincent, Communications and Outreach Coordinator, firstname.lastname@example.org, 519.661.2111 ext.
+For more information about McIntosh Gallery and its iteration of Glimmers of the Radiant Real, contact Abby Vincent, Communications and Outreach Coordinator, firstname.lastname@example.org, 519.661.2111 ext.
 87576